Noise Control in Schools

 BB93 aims are as follows:

-Reasons why some classes require sound absorbing materials
+Reasons why some classes require sound absorbing insulation

-There are three main reasons why a classroom will require the installation of sound insulating materials:
+There are four main reasons why a classroom will require the installation of sound absorbing materials: